 ‘Crisis can be sort of a catalyst or can speed up changes that are on the way — it almost can serve as an accelerant,’ he said.“

-I don’t think the professor actually meant “almost” – it is “on the way!”.
+I don’t think the professor actually meant “almost” – it is “on the way,” and you better use the pandemic to start practicing for your robot future.

-In other words, the pandemic is just forcing something that must happen in the future faster – a specific kind of technology (humanoid robots) that is inevitable as death and taxes, and Covid is a sign that we must accept this.
+In other words, the pandemic is just forcing something that must happen in the future faster – a specific kind of technology (humanoid robots) that is inevitable as death and taxes.
 The hidden emotion among techies: we probably should be glad that the pandemic is making us wake up and see our predestined future.

-In practice, we don’t have useful robots to do the main things we need in a pandemic – observant care of sick patients, using advanced AI to screen symptoms without questioning, cleaning complex medical devices in hospitals, doing contact tracing in the field to snuff out outbreaks (as was done effectively in Vietnam).
+In practice, we don’t have useful robots to do many of the things we need in a pandemic – observant care of sick patients, using advanced AI to screen symptoms, cleaning complex medical devices in hospitals, doing contact tracing in the field to snuff out outbreaks (as was done effectively in Vietnam, limiting their 2020 covid surge).

 All of these would be a welcome use of robots – but there are no “agile” or “smart” robots around that can actually do any of this!

-What are we left with, when robots can’t do anything we need for this pandemic in the hospital?
-Greeters and Lecturers.
+What are we left with, when robots can’t do anything requiring the dexterity of a nurse?
+Greeters, Lecturers, and Cops.

 - Greeters replace a microphone + phone scripts with a big electric puppet barking friendly messages.

-- Lecturers run around warning us of danger.
+- Lecturers read a script, informing us of danger.

 Another wonderful quote from the same Protocol article: